Two thirds of business leaders used automation to respond to the impact of COVID-19 has been saved

 Two thirds (68%) of business leaders used automation to respond to the impact of the COVID-19 pandemic, according to new research from Deloitte on robotic and intelligent automation.

-Deloitte’s survey of 441 executives from 29 countries, included respondents from Malta and highlights that the pandemic forced organisations to rethink how work is done.
+Deloitte’s survey of 441 executives from 29 countries highlights that the pandemic forced organisations to rethink how work is done.
 Around three in four (73%) of organisations worldwide are now using automation technologies - such as robotics, machine learning and natural language processing - up from 58% in 2019.

 Meanwhile, the number of organisations deploying automation at scale has tripled in the space of two years.
 Thirteen per cent of leaders say their organisation has implemented over 50 automations, up from eight per cent in 2019 and four per cent in 2018.

-Justin Watson, Global leader of Deloitte’s intelligent automation business, said: “Automation has been a lifeline for businesses during the pandemic – allowing for rapid increases in processing capacity, new processes to support the response, increasing productivity and accuracy, whilst also improving the experience of customers and employees.
+Justin Watson, partner and leader of Deloitte’s robotic and cognitive automation practice, said: “Automation has been a lifeline for businesses during the pandemic – allowing for rapid increases in processing capacity, new processes to support the response, increasing productivity and accuracy, whilst also improving the experience of customers and employees.
 As organisations scrambled to support home working en-masse and provide COVID-secure work sites, automation took the strain to ensure business continuity.
-For instance, by triaging requests to contact centres to allow agents to manage the higher number of calls and emails, or accelerating the validation of loans from financial institutions.
+For instance, by triaging requests to allow contact centre agents to manage the higher number of calls and emails, or accelerating the validation of loans from financial institutions.
 In the months ahead, investment in automation technologies will continue to flow with the direct aim of bolstering organisational resilience.”

 One in 10 workers has already had to retrain as a result of automation

 To prepare for the disruption automation will bring to their organisations over the next three years, business leaders expect that they will have to retrain 34% of their workforce because their roles will sufficiently change as a result of the implementation of new automation technologies.